 The third and probably most visual difference between the two chips is their application.
 Generally, a microprocessor is used in applications that need a lot of computer power, which usually lands in the area of something visual on a screen, or managing multiple tasks at the same time as in a website server.
 These things happen virtually in memory for the most part and are outputted through a monitor.
 A microcontroller has no visual output, no way to hook up a monitor or keyboard.
 A microcontroller is designed to control physical things.
 Turn things on and off, read sensors, spin motors, etc. You give it instructions by writing code and then uploading those instructions to the chip from a host computer.
 On the flip side, on a microprocessor you can physically write code on the microprocessor to control the microprocessor… nutty!

-When looking at different development boards with an eye toward the classroom, there are a number of advantages and trade-offs to be made for both microcontrollers and a microprocessor-based development board.
+When looking at different development boards with an eye toward maker education in the classroom, there are a number of advantages and trade-offs to be made for both microcontrollers and a microprocessor-based development board.
 Many times these trade-offs span beyond the boards themselves into things like supporting hardware and peripherals, other components to make things work and the level of programming experience needed just to use the boards.
 Through the next few posts of this series we will explore just that: What are some good development boards for both microcontroller and microprocessor and some potential applications in the classroom.
 There is no sense in going nuts on expensive, hard-to-use hardware when all you want to do is blink some LEDs!

 Let us know what questions you'd like for us to answer in this series in the comments below.